AdobeDocs/commerce-php/src/pages/best-practices/phpstorm/upgrade-compatibility-tool.md

 ---
-title: Built-in Upgrade Compatibility Tool | Commerce PHP Extensions
+title: Upgrade Compatibility Tool | Commerce PHP Extensions
 description: Learn how to use the Upgrade Compatibility Tool with the Adobe Commerce and Magento Open Source PHPStorm plugin.
 ---